Code and binary security analysis

 Binary security analysis

 The CloudBees platform also performs binary security analysis.
 Currently, it uses CloudBees platform workflows, and triggers a binary scanner such as Trivy or FindSecBugs whenever a configured workflow is invoked.
-For a full list of scanners currently available for security analysis, refer to Available security tools.
+The following binary security tools are currently available on the CloudBees platform:

 This capability will eventually be expanded to become implicit, using AWS and JFrog master and decorator plugins to connect to an account, scan repositories of interest, detect when new images are pushed to the repository, and trigger an implicit security scan when an image is pushed.

-To trigger a binary security analysis of files produced by a workflow, add the following to the workflow:
+To trigger a binary security analysis of a file produced by a workflow, add the following to the workflow:

 1 Replace the contents of file-path with the path to your binary file.
 The path is relative to the CloudBees workspace. file-path must always point to a file.